 Promotes Weight Loss

-What is the ideal diet best suited for burning body fat while building muscle at the same time?
+What is the ideal diet best suited for slimming down while building muscle at the same time?
 Health experts believe a lean diet rich in protein is the most effective way to achieve that goal.
 Most fats are torched to break down and absorb the protein found in our food, more so when the protein is complemented by a relatively low carbohydrate count, zero cholesterol or fat, as well as a decent amount of fibre.
 This is precisely the combination that mushrooms possess to help in shedding off those unwanted kilos.
 Several studies have shown that mushrooms rank higher than most fruits and vegetables with regards to their nutrient density.
 Furthermore, mushrooms are one of the exceptional foods you can consume regularly and higher quantities without having to worry about any side effects.